 Craving noodles or pasta but trying to avoid grains and gluten?
 Don’t worry!
-There are plenty of paleo ‘noodles’ recipes and pasta alternatives that are tasty and nutritious.
+There are many paleo noodles recipes and pasta alternatives that are tasty and nutritious.
+Here, I cover some of the best substitutes and how to use them.

 The key to making (most) paleo pasta and noodles: a spiralizer.
 It’s a kitchen gadget staple in my house and it does what it says it does and spiralizes anything you squeeze in between the blades, turning them into noodles.
 Many spiralizers also have different settings to create thin spaghetti-like noodles or thick ribbons.